News > Students, Faculty + Alumni

 Students, Faculty + Alumni

 Recipients of the 64th Annual Grammy Awards were announced on Sunday, April 3.
-Please join us in congratulating the Yale School of Music artists who won awards and those who were nominated in November.
+Please join us in congratulating Caroline Shaw and the Yale School of Music artists who were nominated in November.

 Composer Caroline Shaw ’07MM won a Grammy Award in the “Best Contemporary Classical Composition” category for Narrow Sea, an album of music performed by soprano Dawn Upshaw, pianist Gilbert Kalish, and Sō Percussion, whose members include Eric Cha-Beach ’07MM, Josh Quillen ’06MM, Adam Sliwinski ’03MM ’04MMA ’09DMA, and Jason Treuting ’01MM ’02AD.